 - ¼ teaspoon salt

-- Preheat your oven to 350ºF and line a baking sheet with parchment paper.
+- Preheat your oven to 350ºF (175ºC) and line two baking sheets with silicone baking mats or parchment paper.

 - Begin by grinding up your dry lentils in a food processor for a good 5 to 10 minutes, until they become a fine powder.
 This step is crucial, as any larger fragments will change the texture of the finished cookies substantially.
 If you do not have a food processor handy, then the lentils can be ground in a spice grinder in about two batches.

 - While your lentils are churning away, combine the non-dairy milk and mashed potato flakes in a microwave-safe bowl and heat for one minute.
 Let the potato mixture cool for a minute or two, before tossing it into a stand mixer along with your freshly processed lentil flour.
 Mix in the peanut butter and sugar.
 Sprinkle in the cornstarch while keeping your mixer on low, increasing the speed once everything is combined and no longer threatens to send starch flying out.
 Make sure the dough is thoroughly mixed before introducing the remaining ingredients.
 Stir until completely smooth.